Sum 41: Side projects and collaborations

-Musical style, influences and legacy
+Musical style and influences

-Sum 41 has been described as pop-punk, skate punk, punk rock, heavy metal, alternative metal, melodic hardcore, alternative rock, thrash metal, punk metal, nu metal, arena rock, hard rock, and pop rock.
+Sum 41 has been described as pop-punk, skate punk, punk rock, heavy metal, alternative metal, melodic hardcore, alternative rock, pop rock, punk metal, arena rock, and hard rock.

-The band also uses elements of rap, like on the song Fat Lip.

 In a November 2004 interview, Deryck Whibley said: "We don't even consider ourselves punk.
 We're just a rock band.
 We want to do something different.
 We want to do our own thing.
 That's how music has always been to us."
 Dave Baksh reiterated Whibley's claims, stating "We just call ourselves rock...
 It's easier to say than punk, especially around all these fuckin' kids that think they know what punk is.
 Something that was based on not having any rules has probably one of the strictest fucking rule books in the world."

-The band's style has been disputed by fans because of the complex combination of different musical styles and the more mature, serious, and heavy sound on later albums.
+Sum 41's musical style has consistently changed between albums.
 The band's EP Half Hour of Power is described as pop-punk and skate punk.
-All Killer No Filler was described as pop-punk and skate punk (except for "Pain for Pleasure", which is purely heavy metal).
+All Killer No Filler was also described as pop-punk and skate punk (except for "Pain for Pleasure", which is purely heavy metal).
 Does This Look Infected? has been described as punk rock, pop-punk melodic hardcore, horror punk, and heavy metal.
+Chuck moved into a sound influenced by heavy metal and hardcore punk, and has been categorised by critics as alternative metal, thrash metal and melodic hardcore.
+Underclass Hero was as a revival of the band's pop-punk style, however differentiated itself from their early work through its heavy use of acoustic guitars, complex vocal harmonies, pianos and organs.
+Screaming Bloody Murder saw the band turn in a much darker direction.
+Sonically it was a return to metal, while also incorporating elements of garage rock and, on some songs, progressive rock.
+13 Voices and Order in Decline saw the band continue in this heavier direction, incorporating elements of hardcore punk, metalcore and thrash metal.
+Their final album, Heaven :x: Hell, is a double album which features both a return to the pop-punk sound of the band's early career, and a continuation of the band's later heavy metal sound.
+This album was also described as skate punk, alternative rock, and alternative metal.

-Chuck was getting heavier opting out the original pop-punk sound with a heavy metal sound, but the band kept in touch with its punk rock and melodic hardcore roots, which created an even more mature sound than the group's previous effort.
-Critics have described Underclass Hero as a revival of the band's pop-punk style.
-Screaming Bloody Murder and 13 Voices saw the band return to some metal influences.
-Some of the band's songs contain political-social commentary; "Still Waiting" is an anti-George W. Bush and anti-Iraq War song, "The Jester" and "March of the Dogs" also are critical of Bush, "45 (A Matter of Time)" is critical of President Donald Trump, "Underclass Hero" is a song about class struggle, and "Dear Father" is about Whibley's absent father.
+Some of the band's songs contain political-social commentary; "Still Waiting" is an anti-George W. Bush and anti-Iraq War song, "The Jester" and "March of the Dogs" also are critical of Bush, "45 (A Matter of Time)" is critical of U.S. president Donald Trump, "Underclass Hero" is a song about class struggle, and "Dear Father" and "Never There" are about Whibley's absent father.